Resource Management Act 1991

 254: Appointment of Environment Commissioner or Deputy Environment Commissioner, or

-“The Governor-General chooses people to help decide about the environment for up to 5 years.”
+"The Governor-General chooses an Environment Commissioner to help look after New Zealand's environment for up to 5 years."

 Part 11 Environment Court